 Case Study #4

-CASE highlighted to the slimming centre that it is an unfair practice under the Consumer Protection (Fair Trading) Act (CPFTA) to exert undue pressure on the consumer to enter into a contract.
-The slimming centre eventually agreed to refund the balance $4,300 in the package to Ms Tay.
+CASE highlighted to the hair salon that it was an unfair practice under the Consumer Protection (Fair Trading) Act (CPFTA) to exert undue pressure on a consumer during a sales transaction.
+With CASE’s assistance, Ms Toh was able to get back a full refund of $99.